SQLicious/Alteryx-Project-Ecommerce-Transaction-Cohort-Analysis/README.md

 # Alteryx-Project-Ecommerce-Transaction-Cohort-Analysis

-Exploring E-commerce Transactions: Data Cleaning, Cohort Analysis, and Business Insights generation using Alteryx Designer Core.
+Embark on a informational journey through my Alteryx project,designed to enhance e-commerce operations.
+This project has three vital stages: Data Cleanup, Cohort Analysis, and Insights generation.
+Together, we'll unravel the nuances of online shopping, driving strategic decisions for maximum revenue.

-Explore my Alteryx project which is is focused on optimizing e-commerce operations.
-This project encompasses Data Cleanup, Cohort Analysis, and Insights generation to drive informed business decisions.
-Join me in dissecting the intricacies of online shopping for enhanced  revenue.
-This project is inspired by the Portfolio project on Hicounsellor.com titled" Analyzing E-commerce Transactions:Data Cleaning, Cohort Analysis, and SQL".
-For this project inorder to demonstrate the power of low code Alteryx Designer instead of using SQL and Python as prescribed in the Hicounsellor project i have done this entire project in Alteryx Designer.
+This project draws inspiration from Hicounsellor's 'Analyzing E-commerce Transactions'.
+However, I've taken a unique approach by exclusively utilizing Alteryx Designer.
+This showcases the remarkable efficiency of low-code solution such as Alteryx , offering a fresh perspective on streamlining processes and extracting actionable insights for business professionals.

 [Link to the Hicounsellor project](https://hicounselor.com/projects/analyzing-e-commerce-transactions-data-cleaning-cohort-analysis-and-sql)